(305) 416-3180

 Morgan Taylor Gieser-img

-Morgan Taylor Gieser is an associate in the Miami and Tampa office.
+Morgan Taylor Gieser is a Partner in the Miami and Tampa office.
 Ms. Gieser represents clients throughout the state in a variety of federal and state civil litigation claims with a focus on labor and employment.
 These claims involve allegations of violations of Title VII, whistleblower claims, ADEA claims, Title IX, EPA claims, ADA claims, Family and Medical Leave Act claims, Fair Labor Standards Act claims and Florida Civil Rights Act violations.
 As part of her practice, Ms. Gieser represents clients in pre-suit claims, in addition to handling charges filed with government agencies such as the EEOC and NLRB.

 Prior to joining Lydecker, Ms. Gieser represented private companies in all aspects of labor and employment litigation.
 Ms. Gieser has additional litigation experience in insurance defense, defending clients in a wide array of general liability matters as well as property damage cases.